-When she pulled open the door, her cloudy, meandering thoughts came to a screeching halt.
+When she pulled open the door, her cloudy, meandering thoughts came to an abrupt halt.
 She swallowed.
-She could probably count on one hand the times she'd seen him without armour, but never like this.
-Black fabric and sharp, tailored lines.
-Dark blue stripes over his shoulder and down his chest matched his clan markings, casting subtle reflections as he turned to face her.
+She could probably count on one hand the times she'd seen him in civilian clothing but never like this.
+He was all black fabric and sharp, tailored lines.
+Dark blue stripes over his shoulder and down his chest matched his clan markings, casting subtle metallic reflections as he turned to face her.
 He was a lithe, dangerous shape in silhouette.
 Even in the dull storeroom lighting, he looked like he'd been transplanted directly from a nightclub in Illium's wealthiest district.

 "You ready to move?" he asked vaguely, slipping his visor into place and touching a few buttons.

 "Uh -" She dragged her eyes from the way the sleek material stretched over his shoulders.
 "I'm not sure.
 Suddenly I feel a little underdressed."

 "This?"
 He adjusted his collar with a finger under the cuff.
 "Dr. Michel paid for it when I was on the Citadel a few months ago.
 I told her it was wasted on me, but - " He spread his arms slightly.
 "She insisted."

 I bet she did.
 Shepard smoothed down the front of her cheap, wrinkled blouse, and was confronted with an entirely alien emotion; wishing she'd packed a skirt.